Saturday, 15 April 2017

 It uses centre-weighted metering, with a large circle in the viewfinder illustrating the metering bias.
 I have to admit that I've only shot negative film with it, so I can't comment on the accuracy of the metering system; it didn't stand out in any way, which I suppose is a good thing.

 My F-301 was actually broken when it arrived - the mirror and shutter were jammed - but after a bit of poking it started working again, so top marks to Nikon's early-1980s engineers.
-It continued to work and as of 2019, when I went through this post to take out some of the bad words, it continues to work.
+It continued to work and as of 2019, when I went through this post to take out some of the swear words, it continues to work.
 I know this because I've just tried it.
 In the 1990s Nikon embraced cheapness to an alarming extent but the F-301 was perhaps the last gasp of old-school we-need-to-make-a-cheap-camera-but-we-have-standards Nikon.

 If you want to experiment with film photography and old Nikon manual focus lenses the F-301 is an interesting value proposition.
 It can't depreciate any more, the only issue is liquidity, but you have to ask yourself if you'd rather fulfil a childhood dream and buy an F4 instead.
 But then again the F-301 has a split-image viewfinder as standard whereas with the F4 split-image was an option.
 The F-501, FA, and EM are logical alternatives, the EM in particular because it's small and cute, and that's about that for the F-301.